Adonis-Stavridis/Shared-Database/README.md

 ----

-This project is a Shared Database built entirely in C, using UDP but with TCP features.
+This project is a Shared Database built entirely in **C**, using UDP but with TCP features.

 The database has features of privacy of data and being able to recover data in case of failure.